 Welcome to my website!

-I am an Assistant Professor at National School of Development, Peking University.
+I am an Assistant Professor of economics at the National School of Development, Peking University.

-My research agenda spans a range of development economics topics, including health, disaster, anti-poverty programs, and political economy.
-Methodologically, much of my work involves conducting randomized control trials in field settings and generating original data.
-I am currently running field experiments that help households cope with the HIV/AIDS pandemic and natural disasters.
-My research locations include China and Mozambique.
+My research agenda spans a range of development economics topics, including health demand and supply, international aid, and the labor market.
+Methodologically, much of my work involves conducting field experiments and generating original data.